DJacquemont/hot_wheels/README.md

  - **update_local_forward()** to move forward 15cm once the obstacle is not in the path anymore

 ### Global path following
 Because Thymio is a two-wheeled robot it can go strait forward by setting the right and left wheelspeed to the same value, and it can pivot by setting the wheel speed to opposite values.
-These are the two basic control movement we used to control our Thymio's global motion.
+For simplicity and robustness to path-following, these are the two basic control movements we used to control our Thymio's global motion.

 We have decided to use a proportional controller for both the forward and pivot motion: the further the robot's state from the desired one, the faster the movement.</div>
 | Motion | Inputs | Computes | Outputs |